ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 ```
 <!-- {% endraw %} -->

 As you see, just like with the last time we configured Snort rules, we are re-using the role and let it do the work.
-We only change the behaviour of the role via the parameters - which provides the QRadar IP via variable.
+We only change the behaviour of the role via the parameters: we provide the QRadar IP via variable, set the IDS provider to `snort` and define the protocol in which packages are sent as `UDP`

 Now we have to tell QRadar that there is this new Snort log source.
 Add the following play to the playbook `triage_log_sources.yml`: